 Set against the backdrop of a WW1 nursing station, this poignant revival of Peter Pan sheds new light on the nature of lost boys and what it is to grow up.
 Timothy Sheader's thoughtful Open Air Theatre production returns after impressing in 2015.

 A medley of war songs and nursery rhymes sets the scene and Pan’s motley crew of motherless boys are injured soldiers.
 As the nurse reads from J.M Barrie's book, we are transported to the Darling family nursery in a world of lost boys and awfully big adventures.

-Jon Bausor’s set is a joy, full of surprises that had audience members of all ages gasping: spring blooms, a Wendy House is created with charmingly childish imagination, it’s a magical mermaid lagoon, then a swashbuckling pirate ship.
+Jon Bausor’s set is a joy, full of surprises that had audience members of all ages gasping: spring blooms, a Wendy House is created with charmingly childish imagination; it’s a magical mermaid lagoon, then a swashbuckling pirate ship.

 Along with this impressive use of the open air stage, it was the detailed touches of tradition and the undertone of trench warfare that charmed us: fish are swishing pyjamas, mermaids have gas mask faces and below the action below the stage elegantly echoes trenches.

 Cora Kirk as Wendy and Theo Cowan as John